qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

     print("Perimeter:", geom.length())

-Areas and perimeters don't take CRS into account when computed using these methods from the :class:`QgsGeometry` class.
-For a more powerful area and distance calculation, the :class:`QgsDistanceArea` class can be used.
-If projections are turned off, calculations will be planar, otherwise they'll be done on the ellipsoid.
+Areas and perimeters don't take CRS into account when computed using these methods from the :class:`QgsGeometry <qgis.core.QgsGeometry>` class.
+For a more powerful area and distance calculation, the :class:`QgsDistanceArea <qgis.core.QgsDistanceArea>` class can be used, which can perform ellipsoid based calculations.

 .. code-block:: python